coreinfrastructure/best-practices-badge/doc/other.md

     2FA, by itself, does not meet this criterion, since it is not encrypted.
     <sup>[<a href="#secure_2FA">secure_2FA</a>]</sup>

+    *Details*: A 2FA mechanism that meets this criterion would be a Time-based One-Time Password (TOTP) application that
+    automatically generates an authentication code that changes after a certain period of time.
+    Note that
+    <a href="https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/">GitHub supports TOTP</a>.

     *Rationale*: SMS is easier and lower cost for many people, but it also provides much weaker security.
 It has been argued that SMS isn't really 2FA at all; we permit it, because it's better